LoreSchaeffer/LoreSchaeffer/README.md

-## Hi there 👋 I'm LoreSchaeffer (Lorenzo) and I'm a software engeenering student and a developer!
+## Hi there 👋 I'm LoreSchaeffer (Lorenzo) and I'm a software engineering student and a developer!

 ### 🔭 Pinned Projects: